Manoui/website/index.md

 <p style="text-align:center">
    <font size="5" id="lien">
      <i>Thanks for reading!
-We shot for the moon and landed in the star...  -The Aficionada Team</i>
+We shot for the moon and landed in the stars...</br> -The Aficionada Team-</i>
    </font>

 </p>